-Bond buying can be a tricky process, particularly if you’re buying used bonds or if you aren’t buying a bond directly from the underwriter.
-To make sure you’re getting a good deal, here are the main things to take note of before buying bonds.
+Bond buying can be a tricky process.
+This is particularly true if you’re buying used bonds or if you aren’t buying a bond directly from the underwriter.
+To ensure you’re getting a good deal, here are the main things to take note of before buying a bond:

 The biggest factor to look out for is whether the company can actually pay its bonds.
 You can figure this out by looking at the credit ratings issued by ratings agencies like Moody’s, Standard and Poor’s and Fitch.
-The safest rating, assigned to Treasury bonds, is AAA.
+The safest rating, which goes to Treasury bonds, is AAA.

 You should also note a bond’s duration, which Vanguard explains “represents a period of time, expressed in years, that indicates how long it will take an investor to recover the true price of a bond, considering the present value of its future interest payments and principal repayment.”
 A bond’s duration is an indicator of how sensitive the bond will be to changes in interest rates.
 A longer duration translates to greater fluctuation when interest rates change.
 When interest rates rise, the value of a bond falls.

 If you want to ensure that you get your set interest rate and the full payout, you’ll need to hold onto your bond until its set maturity date.

 You should always be aware of the fees that a brokerage can tack onto a bond’s cost if you aren’t buying directly from the underwriter.
 You can make sure you’re getting a fair deal by taking advantage of publicly available data on the pricing of bond you’re looking to buy, or bonds with similar maturities, credit ratings and interest rates.